maxking/paper-to-git/README.md

 ============

 This project aims to sync documents between [Dropbox Paper][0] and any local Git repository.
 Why?
-Because apart from all other features that paper has, it is an excellent in-brownser markdown editor.
+Because apart from all other features that Paper has, it is an excellent in-browser markdown editor.

 This is an effort to create and automate Paper->Github Pages workflow, where I can create and publish my blog posts by writing them in dropbox paper and